sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1000 - nlp-table.md

    - Sensible splits the document into equal-sized, overlapping chunks.
    - Sensible scores your concatenated table descriptions against each chunk using the OpenAI Embeddings API.
    - Sensible gets a list of page numbers from the top-scoring chunks.
-2. Sensible extracts all the tables on the pages most likely to contain your table, using an Amazon OCR provider.
+2. Sensible extracts all the tables on the pages most likely to contain your table, using an OCR provider.
 Sensible supports multi-page tables.

-3. For each extracted table, Sensible extracts the table title, if present.
-In detail:

-   -  Sensible extracts lines contained in a rectangular region immediately above each table, since that region is likely to contain the table title.
-   -  The height of that region equals the line height of the first non-empty cell of the table + 0.1 inches, and the region extends down to the top boundary of the table.
-   -  For information about how Sensible determines if lines are "contained" in a region, see [Region](doc:region).

 4. Sensible scores each table by how well it matches the descriptions you provide of the data you want to extract.
 To create the score:

    - Sensible concatenates all your column descriptions with your overall table description.

    - Sensible concatenates the first two rows of the table with the table title.
+Sensible uses the table title extracted by the table OCR provider, or falls back to using the text in a region above the table if the OCR provider didn't find a title.

    - Sensible compares the two concatenations using the OpenAI Embeddings API.

-5. Sensible creates a full prompt for the LLM (GPT-4) that includes the top-scoring table, page hinting data, and your prompts.
+4. Sensible creates a full prompt for the LLM (GPT-4) that includes the top-scoring table, page hinting data, and your prompts.
 For more information about the full prompt, see [Advanced prompt configuration](doc:prompt).
 The full prompt instructs the LLM to restructure the best-scoring table based on your column descriptions and your overall table description.
 6. Sensible returns the restructured table.